presciliano/cloudflarelogstosplunk/README.md

 ## Authors
 - Presciliano Neto

+## To do
+- Treat request errors (e.g. API trothling limits) and wrong values in the environment variables

 ## License
-This project is licensed under the GNU 3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details